jkomoros/boardgame/server/static/src/ARCHITECTURE.md

 animating).
 It also modifies the state objects as received from the server to include additional information that is useful for databinding.

 Finally, when `game-state-manager` is told by `game-view` to render another state, it checks with the current game renderer to see if it has a `delayAnimation` method.
 If it does, it will call that, passing the lastMove and the nextMove, and then check the return result, which is how long to delay before installing the next bundle. `BoardgameBaseGameRenderer` has a default `delayAnimation` that always returns 0 (for no delay), but other game renderers might override this.

-If the delay is negative, then that bundle will simply be skipped (unless it's the last bundle in the queue, which is always installed).
+Similarly, there's animationLength, which can (temporarily) overridde the `--animation-length` css property.
+If you return 0 then the default CSS values will be used, but any value above that will be set on the renderer object as `--animation-length` until the next one is received.
+If the length is negative, then that bundle will simply be skipped (unless it's the last bundle in the queue, which is always installed).

 `boardgame-game-view` also listens for `propose-move` events emanating from within the rendererd game, and then forwards them to the `boardgame-admin-